STFleming/EmSys_Lab1/README.md

 ### Hello World!
 In the Lab1 git repository there is some code that will print out ``HelloWorld`` on pin 23 of the TinyPico which is connected to channel D0 on your LA. [[link to the code](https://github.com/STFleming/EmSys_Lab1/blob/main/src/HelloWorld/HelloWorld.ino)]

-Do the following for your logbook:
+Do the following, recording what your doing in your logbook:
 1. Modify the code to print a message of your choice
 2. Compile and upload the code to your board.
 If you have decided to try the command line option for compilation and upload then simply type into your command prompt: ``make HelloWorld``